codeforsanjose/heartofthevalley/README.md

 # Heart of the Valley
 Our Valley of Heart's Delight (Santa Clara Valley, or the South Bay Area) has so many incredible murals and public art.
 This open source project visualizes and maps data about local public art and murals.
 We hope that this will help community members discover the beautiful murals and public art that make our communities vibrant.
 We also hope the map can help community members discover local artists and creatives in the South Bay.

-This is an open source project.
+This is a Free and Open Source Project.

-It is maintained by [Code for San José](http://codeforsanjose.com) volunteers.
+It is maintained by [Code for San José](https://codeforsanjose.org) volunteers.

 Questions about forking or using this project?
-Read our [license](https://github.com/codeforsanjose/heartofthevalley/blob/master/license).
+Read our [license](https://github.com/codeforsanjose/heartofthevalley/blob/develop/license).

 ## Technologies:
 - Mapbox GL JS
 - Open Street Maps
-- JavaScript
-- Bootstrap
-- HTML
+- React
-- CSS
+- Express

 ## How to contribute
 Want to contribute data about local public art/murals?
 Submit the data as an issue, or in our [contact form](http://www.codeforsanjose.com/heartofthevalley/about.html)

 Contribute your research, development or design skills.
-Check out our list of issues on GitHub, and join our discussion on [Slack](https://slackin-c4sj.herokuapp.com/): #public-art channel.
+Check out our list of issues on GitHub, and join our discussion on [Discord](https://discord.gg/hjSVPBsEhf): #heart-of-the-valley channel.

 ### Development
-This project uses Node.js and works with the latest [Node.js LTS version 10.15.3](https://nodejs.org/en/).
+This project uses Node.js [Node.js LTS version 18](https://nodejs.org/en/).
 If you don't already have a preferred Node.JS IDE, it is recommended to use [Visual Studio Code](https://code.visualstudio.com/) with this project.
+Node version is pinned in `.nvmrc`

 #### Project setup:
 Fork, then clone the project and run `npm install` to install the required packages listed in `package.json`.